-While bitfields are not appropriately handled by the conversion routines yet, they are already parsed correctly.
+While bitfields may not be handled correctly by the conversion routines yet, they are always parsed correctly.
 This means that you can reliably use the declarator fields as returned by the struct or typedef methods.
-Given the following source a call to struct will return
+Given the following source

 '''

 struct bitfield {

 int seven:7;

 int :1;

 int four:4, :0;

 int integer;

 };

 '''